Skip to main content

 task tft:apply

-You can specifically set the unit and context for one task.
-This example runs the integration tests for the module:
+You can always specifically set the unit and context for a task.
+This example runs validate on the module:

 To create an extra copy of the resources for a module, set the variable TFT_EDITION with a unique name for the copy.
 This example will deploy an extra instance called copy2 alongside the main set of resources: